USEPA/SSN2/cran-comments.md

-This is an update that adds a few major features, minor features, and addresses a few bugs.
+This is an update that adds a couple bug fixes.
 Thank you.

 -------